ElesCloud/ESCDocuments/HANDBOOK.md

 This handbook was designed and is currently maintained by Eles Cloud.
 If you have any questions, you can reach out there, or to any other officer.
 Suggestions are welcome.

-Remember that ignorance is not an excuse.
+Remember that ignorance is not an excuse for failure to observe policy.

 Thank you for reading.